open-cogsci/osdoc/content/usage/opensesame-scripts.md

 ## *run* statement

 Indicates that an item should be run.
 In the case of the sequence, the order of the run statements determines the order in which items are called.
-In the case of the parallel plug-in all items are called at the same item.
+In the case of the parallel plug-in all items are called at the same time.

 *Applies to*